delimitrou/DeathStarBench/socialNetwork/README.md

 docker stack deploy --compose-file=docker-compose-swarm.yml <service-name>
 ```

+### Enable TLS
+If you are using `docker-compose`, start docker containers by running `TLS=1 docker-compose up -d` to enable TLS.

+Since the `depends_on` option is ignored when deploying a stack in swarm mode with a version 3 Compose file, you
+must turn on TLS manually by modifing `config/mongod.conf`, `config/redis.conf`, `config/service-config.json` and
+`nginx-web-server/conf/nginx.conf` to enable TLS with `docker swarm`.

 ### Register users and construct social graphs
 Register users and construct social graph by running
 `python3 scripts/init_social_graph.py`.
 This will initialize a social graph